API Pump Type Definitions | Understanding API Standards

 - Pipe strain

-- Service point far from best efficiency point
+- Service point far from the best efficiency point

 - Hot fluids